sujith-eag/personal-site/content/docs/os/os_mca/os_u1_qa.md

 ____

 A **timer** is a hardware, it prevents a process from monopolizing the CPU indefinitely.
-When the timer expires, it generates an interrupt, allowing the OS to regain control and possibly switch to another process.
+Timer is set to a specified duration for a process and when the timer expires, it generates an interrupt, allowing the OS to regain control and possibly switch to another process.
 This is crucial for preemptive multitasking and system responsiveness.

 ---